harperreed/harper.blog/content/post/2003-04-01-back_at_work.md

 ---
-date: 2003-04-01T19:11:49Z
+date: 2003-04-01 19:11:49+00:00
-excerpt: |-
-  Today I am back at work after a four day holiday.
+excerpt: 'Today I am back at work after a four day holiday.
 It was great.
 I hung out with my grandfather and my cousin and did all of the tourist stuff that chicago has to offer..
 It was a lot of fun.
 Tonight I am apparentlyl having a small bday party with some friends.. it should be fun.
 I hope people come. but whatever.. ;)

   Being back at work is nice.
-I like to work. it is pretty fun...
+I like to work. it is pretty fun...'
+summary: back at work after an awesome four-day holiday in chicago with my grandfather and cousin. having a small bday party tonight. work's cool, but meetings suck. feeling tired.
-tags: ["chicago"]
+tags:
+- holiday
+- birthday
+- work
+- chicago
+- meetings
 title: back at work
 wordpress_id: 474
 wordpress_url: http://new.nata2.org/?p=474